 9. Over the toilet closet

-An over-the-toilet closet is a clever way to utilize the often-wasted vertical space directly above the plumbing units can be wall-mounted or freestanding with long legs that straddle the tank, providing several tiers of much-needed storage.
-A closed-cabinet design at the top allows you to hide less attractive items like extra rolls of tissue or cleaning supplies, while an open shelf below can hold decorative items or guest a unit that matches your vanity finish creates a cohesive, built-in storage solution is particularly effective in powder rooms or guest bathrooms where floor space for a traditional linen closet is unavailable.
+An over-the-toilet closet is a clever way to utilize the often-wasted vertical space directly above the plumbing fixtures.
+These units can be wall-mounted or freestanding with long legs that straddle the tank, providing several tiers of much-needed storage.
+A closed-cabinet design at the top allows you to hide less attractive items like extra rolls of tissue or cleaning supplies, while an open shelf below can hold decorative items or guest towels.
+Choosing a unit that matches your vanity finish creates a cohesive, built-in look.
+This storage solution is particularly effective in powder rooms or guest bathrooms where floor space for a traditional linen closet is unavailable.

 10. Pull out bathroom drawers